akhealth/RFP-ORCA-Dashboards/1-Request-for-Proposals.md

 all applicable federal and state law, including the Social Security Act and HIPAA.
 The contractor must promptly notify the state in writing if it becomes aware of any storage, disclosure, loss, unauthorized access to or use of the confidential information.

 Confidential information, as used herein, means any data, files, software, information or materials (whether prepared by the state or its agents or advisors) in oral, electronic, tangible or intangible form and however stored, compiled or memorialized that is classified confidential as defined by State of Alaska classification and categorization guidelines provided by the state to the contractor or a contractor agent or otherwise made available to the contractor or a contractor agent in connection with this contract, or acquired, obtained or learned by the contractor or a contractor agent in the performance of this contract.
-Examples of confidential information include, but are not limited to: technology infrastructure, architecture, financial data, trade secrets, equipment specifications, user lists, passwords, research data, and technology data (infrastructure, architecture, operating systems, security tools, IP addresses, etc).
+Examples of confidential information include, but are not limited to: technology infrastructure, architecture, financial data, trade secrets, equipment specifications, user lists, passwords, research data, and technology data (infrastructure, architectur

-If confidential information is requested to be disclosed by the contractor pursuant to a request received by a third party and such disclosure of the confidential information is required under applicable state or federal law, regulation, governmental or regulatory authority, the contractor may disclose the confidential information after providing the state with written notice of the requested disclosure (to the extent such notice to the state is permitted by applicable law) and giving the state opportunity to review the request.
-If the contractor receives no objection from the state, it may release the confidential information within 30 days.
-Notice of the requested disclosure of confidential information by the contractor must be provided to the state within a reasonable time after the contractor’s receipt of notice of the requested disclosure and, upon request of the state, shall seek to obtain legal protection from the release of the confidential information.

-The following information shall not be considered confidential
-information: information previously known to be public information when received from the other party; information freely available to the general public; information which now is or hereafter becomes publicly known by other than a breach of confidentiality hereof; or information which is disclosed by a party pursuant to subpoena or other legal process and which as a result becomes lawfully obtainable by the general public.

-### <a name="3.19"></a>Sec.
-3.19 Insurance Requirements

-The successful offeror must provide proof of workers' compensation insurance prior to contract approval.

-The successful offeror must secure the insurance coverage required by the state.
-The coverage must be satisfactory to the Department of Administration Division of Risk Management.
-An offeror's failure to provide evidence of such insurance coverage is a material breach and grounds for withdrawal of the award or termination of the contract.

-Offerors must review form APPENDIX B1 / APPENDIX B2, included in the Standard Agreement Form in [SECTION 8 EXHIBITS](#8.4), for details on required coverage.
-No alteration of these requirements will be permitted without prior written approval from the Department of Administration, Division of Risk Management.
-Objections to any of the requirements in APPENDIX B1 / APPENDIX B2 must be set out in the offeror’s proposal.

-### <a name="3.20"></a>Sec.
-3.20 Termination for Default

-If the project director determines that the contractor has refused to perform the work or has failed to perform the work with such diligence as to ensure its timely and accurate completion, the state may, by providing written notice to the contractor, terminate the contractor's right to proceed with part or all of the remaining work.

-This clause does not restrict the state's termination rights under the contract provisions of the Standard Agreement Form, attached in [SECTION 8 EXHIBITS](#8.4).

-### <a name="3.21"></a>Sec.
-3.21 Data Rights and Ownership of Deliverables

-It is the State of Alaska's intent that any data or deliverable created as a result of the work performed under this contract be committed to the public domain.

-It is the intention of the Alaska product team to commit the following, but not limited to, items to the public domain: all data, documents, graphics and code created under this task order including but not limited to, plans, reports, schedules, schemas, metadata, architecture designs, and the like; new open source software created by the contractor and forks or branches of current open source software where the contractor has made a modification; new tooling, scripting configuration management, infrastructure as code, or any other final changes or edits to successfully deploy or operate the software.

-The contractor shall use open source technologies wherever possible.
-All licenses must be expressly listed in the deliverable.
-Regardless of license(s) used (e.g., MIT, GPL, Creative Commons 0) the license(s) shall be clearly listed in the documentation.

-If the contractor needs to use work that does not have an open source license, the contractor is required to request permission from the Alaska product team, in writing, before utilizing that work in any way in connection with the order.
-If approved, all licenses shall be clearly set forth in a conspicuous place when work is delivered to the Alaska product team.

-If an open source license provides implementation guidance, the contractor shall ensure compliance with that guidance.
-If implementation guidance is not available, the contractor shall attach or include the license within the work itself.
-Examples of this include code comments at the beginning of a file or contained in a license file within a software repository.

 ## Section 4.
 PROPOSAL FORMAT AND CONTENT

 ### <a name="4.01"></a>Sec.
 4.01 Proposal Format